about

 Audrey An’s creative research explores the application of digital technologies to ceramics through the lens of convergence—cultural, technological, and interdisciplinary.
 Reflecting on her bicultural upbringing, moving between the US and South Korea, her work investigates the notion of homes, emotional weight of domestic space and the materiality of memory through sculptural furniture, 3D-printed clay, and hybrid digital-analog processes.

 Audrey holds an MFA from Penn State University, a BFA from the New York State College of Ceramics at Alfred University, and completed post-baccalaureate studies at Colorado State University.
-She has recently participated in residencies at the Ceramics Program, Office for the Arts at Harvard; Haystack Mountain School of Crafts; and the Watershed Center for the Ceramic Arts.
-Her work has been supported by several awards, including the Center for Craft’s Windgate-Lamar Fellowship, the NCECA Graduate Student Fellowship, and recognition as a Ceramics Monthly 2023 Emerging Artist.
+She was the 2022–24 Artist-in-Residence at the Ceramics Program, Office for the Arts at Harvard, and has also participated in short-term residencies at Haystack Mountain School of Crafts and the Watershed Center for the Ceramic Arts.
+Her work has been recognized with numerous honors, including the Center for Craft’s Windgate-Lamar Fellowship, the NCECA Graduate Student Fellowship, and designation as a Ceramics Monthly 2023 Emerging Artist.

 Audrey currently maintains studio practices and teaches at The Clay Studio in Philadelphia, PA as the Prototyping & Digital Fabrication Studio Manager.
 She has recently taught at institutions including the Tyler School of Art and Architecture, Massachusetts College of Art + Design, and Anderson Ranch Arts Center.